 “I didn’t touch your bag.”
-He, once again, reached for the entrance door, but Elisabeth slid in front of it.
+He, once again, reached for the entrance door.
+Elisabeth slid in front of it.
 Akira swore.

 “Politely?”
 Elisabeth cocked her head.
+It was her turn to smile.
 Akira leaned against the wall.
-His eyes darted to the door, studied the icy yard, the empty road.
-The door rattled, cold wind picking up snow, a wild dance of evanescent ghosts.
+His eyes darted to the door, got lost outside.
+From that perspective, they could see the icy yard, the empty road, and the white expanse of fields behind.
+The door rattled.
+Cold wind picked up snow, transformed the still air in a wild dance of evanescent ghosts.

-“Ok, I don’t mind being late,” he exhaled.
+“OK, I don’t mind being late,” Akira exhaled.

 Elisabeth glanced outside.
 The sun was rising higher, the sky turning an even lighter shade of blue.
 Her eyes got lost in the distance.
-The road was a gray snake, appearing and disappearing under layers of drifting snow banks.
-It looked like it could go on to infinity, fade into the horizon, the sky and the snow becoming one.
+The road was a gray snake, appearing and disappearing under layers of drifting snowbanks.
+It seemed to go on to infinity, fade into the horizon, the sky and the snow becoming one.

-“Me neither,” Elisabeth said.
-Akira stared at her blankly, waited.
-Elisabeth looked outside a second time.
-She tapped her foot on the floor.
-Elisabeth was never late.
-Her routinely perfection risked being interrupted, but she wasn’t going to give up.
-Akira rolled his eyes, adjusted his backpack on his shoulder.
-The strap had peeled; the brown color of the fabric had faded to black.
+“Me neither.”
+Elisabeth spoke in between gritted teeth.
+Akira stared at her blankly.
+It was an even colder look; an expression Elisabeth would have given anything to match.
+She looked outside a second time, tapped her foot on the floor.
+She was never late.
+Her routinely perfection risked being interrupted.
+Yet, she wasn’t going to give up.

-“What are you…” Elisabeth started saying.
+“What are you…” she started to protest.
 Akira didn’t let her finish the sentence.
 He dragged her out of the house.
 Freezing wind caressed the bare skin of Elisabeth’s arms.
-Elisabeth never felt the cold.
-The air’s icy kiss didn’t make her uncomfortable.
+Elisabeth didn’t flinch, the air’s icy kiss always a comfortable touch.

-Akira pushed Elisabeth to their rusty sedan.
-He hurriedly opened the door for her.
+Akira pushed Elisabeth to their rusty sedan, hurriedly opened the door for her.

 “Get in,” he ordered.